 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter.
 We will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the Academy are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2018.
+The significant accounting policies used by the Academy are described in Note 1 to the financial statements, a new accounting policy was adopted, GASB 87, and the application of existing policies were not changed during the year ended June 30, 2024.